opalj/java-bytecode-disassembler/README.md

 ```

 ## Latest Changes
+* v0.11.0 - Feature: Add option to show 3-Address-Code to context menu
+    * If you right-click a .class file in the file tree, you have the option
+    to "Show 3-Address-Code" now.
 * v0.10.1 - Fix: Add scroll-bar, increase text size (outline-view)
     * Previously, large classes couldn't be viewed in their entirety in the
     outline-view.
 This has been fixed by adding a scroll-bar.